raizen74/aws-mle/README.md

 - Easily exports transformed datasets to SageMaker for training.
 - Provides a **data quality and insights report** that automatically verifies data quality (such as missing values, duplicate rows, and data types) and helps detect anomalies (such as outliers, class imbalance, and data leakage) in your data.
 - Offers over 300 prebuilt PySpark transformations and a natural language interface to prepare tabular, timeseries, text and image data without coding
-- **Quick Model** feature in Data Wrangler allows users to train a simple model quickly and visualize the **feature importance**
+- The **Quick Model** feature in SageMaker Data Wrangler automatically splits the dataset, trains a simple model, and provides **feature importance scores** to evaluate how much each feature contributes to the target variable.

 ## SageMaker Debugger

 Amazon SageMaker Debugger provides a low-effort, integrated solution to address common training issues like **vanishing gradients, GPU underutilization, and overfitting**.
-By enabling built-in rules, SageMaker Debugger can monitor training jobs in real time, detect issues, and automatically trigger actions such as stopping training or generating alerts.
-These rules offer deep insights and actionable metrics while integrating seamlessly with SageMaker Studio for visualization.
+By enabling built-in rules, SageMaker Debugger can monitor training jobs in **real time**, detect issues, and automatically trigger actions such as stopping training or generating alerts via Cloudwatch.
+These rules offer deep insights and actionable metrics while integrating seamlessly with **SageMaker Studio debugger dashboards** for visualization or the more recent Sagemaker debugger insights dashboard.
 Example **rules**:

 - `VanishingGradient` - This rule detects if the gradients in a trial become extremely small or drop to a zero magnitude.
 If the mean of the absolute values of the gradients drops below a specified threshold, the rule returns True.
 - `Overfit` - This rule detects if your model is being overfit to the training data by comparing the validation and training losses.
 This rule can be applied either to one of the supported deep learning frameworks (TensorFlow, MXNet, and PyTorch) or to the XGBoost algorithm.